ravid7000/table-sortable/README.md

 # Table Sortable

 A jquery plugin to sort and paginate data in table form.
+This branch is kept for `version 1` of `Table Sortable`.
+If you want to use `v2` or `latest` use `master` branch.

 ### Requirements
 ##### Dependencies